Inaugural National Conference on Alzheimer's disease/Dementia in Native American Communities: Impact, Issues and Next Steps

 Native Aging Visions Newsletter

 Well-Balanced: Wise Elders Living Longer

-is group program designed specifically for Native American elders that combines exercise, information, and social
+is group program designed specifically for Native American elders that combines exercise, information, and

 interaction to help elders remain active and independent as long as possible.

 Elder caregivers in your community are one of

 our most valuable resources.
 Help them function more effectively with a three day workshop.

 Learn more about the Native Elder Caregiver Curriculum